Sensitivity of Multislice Electron Ptychography to Point Defects: A Case Study in SiC: Acknowledgments

 The authors acknowledge support from the Air Force Office of Scientific Research (FA9550-22-1-0370).
-This work was performed with the assistance of MIT SuperCloud and was carried out in part through the use of MIT's Characterization.nano facilities.
-Data processing was carried out in part using the cSAXS ptychography MATLAB package developed by the Science IT and the coherent X-ray scattering (CXS) groups, Paul Scherrer Institut, Switzerland.
-The version of this package used contains modifications and improvements by Zhen Chen, Yi Jiang, as well as the authors.
+Data processing was carried out using a modified version of the fold\_slice fork of the cSAXS ptychography MATLAB package developed by the Science IT and the coherent X-ray scattering (CXS) groups, Paul Scherrer Institut, Switzerland.
+The authors acknowledge the MIT SuperCloud and Lincoln Laboratory Supercomputing Center for providing HPC resources that have contributed to the research results reported within this paper/report.